Seton Hall reports

-Seton Hall report, also known as the Denbeaux study, is any of several studies, published by the Center for Policy and Research at Seton Hall University Law School in the United States beginning in 2006, about the detainees and United States government policy related to operations at the Guantánamo Bay detention camp.
+The Seton Hall reports, also known as the Denbeaux studies, are several studies published by the Center for Policy and Research at Seton Hall University Law School in the United States beginning in 2006, about the detainees and United States government policy related to operations at the Guantánamo Bay detention camp.
 At a time when the government revealed little about these operations, the reports were based on analysis of data maintained and released by the Department of Defense.
 The director of the Law School's Center, Mark P. Denbeaux, supervised law student teams in their analysis and writing the studies.
 The first study was Report on Guantanamo Detainees: A Profile of 517 Detainees through Analysis of Department of Defense Data (February 8, 2006).

-By late 2009, Professor Denbeaux had supervised fifteen studies on Guantanamo for the Center for Policy and Research.
+By late 2009, Denbeaux had supervised fifteen studies on Guantanamo for the Center for Policy and Research.
 The studies have been cited in both houses of Congress, for instance, by the Senate Armed Services Committee, and by national and international press.

 Denbeaux and his son, Joshua Denbeaux, were listed as the lead names on the first and several succeeding studies.
 They have a law firm together and are the legal representatives for the Guantanamo detainees Rafiq Bin Bashir Bin Jalud Al Hami and Mohammed Abdul Rahman, both from Tunisia.